BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 !battle(["Hinata",:TOURIST,0])

 The path above is now clear, so you have a shorter path to traverse through Route 2.
 Return to the Kecleon Bazaar on the south side of the Route.
 On the right, you'll be able to purchase a *Magnetic Lure* for $2000.
 This item makes it so you will encounter Pokemon you haven't caught yet when held, which is fantastic for a 100% playthrough.
+Leaving and reentering will allow you to buy the *Mirror Lure* for $2000, which makes it so you'll encounter the same Pokemon as your lead, helpful for shiny hunting.

 The four items of inventory on the left are determined randomly each day - a number is picked from 1-8.
 You'll get one set of the following: